Basic Page Sidebar Menu Penn GSC

 - In-person Competition: Friday, March 24, 2023 (Tentative)

-In addition to bragging rights, prizes will be awarded to the first-place winner and $500 to both the second-place and audience choice winners.
+In addition to bragging rights, a prize of $1000 will be awarded to the first-place winner and $500 to both the second-place and audience choice winners.
 Winners will also have the opportunity to participate in regional and national 3 Minute Thesis competitions!

 The 3MT competition will teach you how to communicate effectively to specialists and non-specialists alike, preparing you to present your research at scholarly conferences and to take part in both academic and professional job markets.